More Idahoans become eligible for COVID vaccines

-Idahoans ages 16-44 with at least one serious medical condition became eligible to receive COVID-19 vaccinations today, March 29.
+Idahoans ages 16-44 with at least one serious medical condition became eligible to receive COVID-19 vaccinations Monday, bringing the state one step closer to authorizing all adults for inoculation.

 The final group of residents not yet eligible for vaccination—people ages 16-44 in the general population—will become eligible next Monday, April 5.
 At that time, all Idahoans ages 16 and older will be able to schedule appointments to get vaccinated against COVID-19.